-John Cussans is an artist, arts educator and writer who works across the fields of contemporary art, cultural history and critical theory.
+John Cussans is an artist, arts educator and writer working across the fields of contemporary art, cultural history and critical art theory.
 His work explores the legacies of colonialism, psychoanalysis and surrealism in art, cinema and popular culture from ethnographic, science fictional and social psychology perspectives.
-He has written and taught on Western constructions of the alien, inhuman and primitive and and their subversions in art, anti-psychiatry and philosophy with a specific focus on Haiti and British Columbia.
+He has written and taught on Western constructions of the alien, inhuman and primitive and their subversions in art, anti-psychiatry and philosophy, with a specific focus on the cultures of British Columbia and Haiti.
 He is a member of SMRU (Social Morphologies Research Unit) a collaboration between artists and anthropologists based at University College London.

 His book Undead Uprising: Haiti, Horror and the Zombie Complex (MIT/Strange Attractor 2017) explores the uses of Haiti as a locus for Euro-American fears about African culture, spirituality and revolutionary excess in the Americas, and their sublimation into popular horror tropes.
 It has been described by LeGrace Benson, President of the Haitian Studies Association, as a must read for anyone wishing to understand more about the destinies of African-based religions in the Americas.